 Pretty simple.
 Follow them and we’ll be great friends!

-I do not take attendance in class; however participation in class is important to your success, however participation in class is important to its success.
+I do not take attendance in class, however participation in class is important to its success.
 How much homework and how rigorously it is graded will definitely depend on class participation.
 Please ask questions and participate in class discussions.
 When assigning final grades, borderline cases will be decided based on class participation.

 If I have made an error in grading an exam or assignment, you have two weeks following the date the item is available to see me about correcting the problem.
 Note that this includes the final!
 After that time, your grade is set and will not be changed.
 I also request that you wait 24 hours after an exam is returned before coming to me with questions.

-I may decide to curve final scores when the quarter is over.
+I may decide to curve final scores when the semester is over.
 Whether I curve and how much I curve is at my discretion.
 I will never curve up, but may curve down.
 Specifically, 90% and above will always be an “A”, but I may choose to lower the cutoff percentage.
 Whether I curve and how much I curve is at my discretion.
-I will never curve scores on an individual graded assignment, lab or exam.
+I will never curve scores on an individual graded assignment or exam.

 I encourage you to use email to contact me.
 I am logged in whenever I am working and check my mail frequently.
 Email is my preferred means of communication.__